Crocodile: Size

 Size greatly varies among species, from the dwarf crocodile to the saltwater crocodile.
 Species of the dwarf crocodile Osteolaemus grow to an adult size of just 1.5 to 1.9 m, whereas the saltwater crocodile can grow to sizes over 6 m and weigh over 1000 kg.
 Several other large species can reach over 5.2 m long and weigh over 900 kg.
 Crocodilians show pronounced sexual dimorphism, with males growing much larger and more rapidly than females.
 Despite their large adult sizes, crocodiles start their lives at around 20 cm long.
 The largest species of crocodile is the saltwater crocodile, found in eastern India, northern Australia, throughout South-east Asia, and in the surrounding waters.

 The brain volume of two adult crocodiles was 5.6 cm3 for a spectacled caiman and 8.5 cm3 for a larger Nile crocodile.

-The largest crocodile ever held in captivity is a saltwater–Siamese hybrid named Yai (ใหญ่, meaning big; born 10 June 1972) at the Samutprakarn Crocodile Farm and Zoo, Thailand.
+The largest crocodile ever held in captivity is a saltwater–Siamese hybrid named Yai (ใหญ่, meaning big; 10 June 1972 – 15 August 2025) at the Samutprakarn Crocodile Farm and Zoo, Thailand.
 This animal measures 6 m in length and weighs 1200 kg.

 The longest crocodile captured alive was Lolong, a saltwater crocodile which was measured at 6.17 m and weighed at 1075 kg by a National Geographic team in Agusan del Sur Province, Philippines.